NibnabCodes/principles_of_data_analytics/README.md

   5. **Investigating Relationships – Scatterplots:** Scatterplots allowed me to begin examining pairwise relationships between features.

-  6. **Analyzing Relationships – Regression Line:** I incorporated a regression line into a scatterplot to understand linear trends and strengthen visual interpretation, using numpy.polyfit.
+  6. **Analyzing Relationships – Regression Line:** I incorporated a regression line into the scatterplot from task 5 to understand linear trends and strengthen visual interpretation, using numpy.polyfit.

   7. **Class Distributions – Boxplots:** Boxplots of petal lengths by species were created to investigate intra-class variability and inter-class distinctions.